talla-ui/talla-ui/packages/www/content/en/docs/main/guide/Events observers.md

 }
 ```

 The following example shows an event handler for a button that's part of a list item view.
-Assuming list items are of type `SomeItem`, which are made available by the (implicit) {@link UIList.ItemAdapter} view through its `item` property, the event handler's parameter could be typed as `UIList.ItemEvent<SomeItem>`.
+Assuming list items are of type `SomeItem`, which are made available by the (implicit) {@link UIList.ItemController} view through its `item` property, the event handler's parameter could be typed as `UIList.ItemEvent<SomeItem>`.

 ```ts
 class SomeItem extends ManagedObject {